CenterForOpenScience/osc/site/content/2014-01-08-hard-science.md

 In an effort to attract more people to the cause, advocates of openness tend to tout its benefits.
 Said benefits are bountiful: increased collaboration and dissemination of ideas, transparency leading to more frequent error checking, improved reproducibility, easier meta-analysis, and greater diversity in participation, just to name a few.

 But there are downsides, too.
 One of those is that it can be difficult to do your research openly.
 (Note here that I mean well and openly.
-Taking the full contents of your hard drive and dumping it on a server somewhere might be technically open, but it’s not much use to anyone).
+Taking the full contents of your hard drive and dumping it on a server somewhere might be technically open, but it’s not much use to anyone.)

 How is it hard to open up your work?
 And why?